 - They should also work with the virtual school head to promote the educational achievement of previously LAC

 - Clear processes for identifying possible mental health problems

 - Routes to escalate concerns

 - Clear referral and accountability systems

 The DfE will be supporting the costs of:

 - A training programme for senior mental health leads to develop a whole-school approach to mental health (this should be available by 2025)

 - The national roll-out of the Link Programme

-The senior mental health lead role isn't compulsory, but it's expected that the individual taking up this position would be a member of, or supported by the SLT, and could be the pastoral lead, special educational needs coordinator (SENCO) or DSL.
+Having a senior mental health lead isn't compulsory, but it's expected that any individual taking up this position would be a member of, or supported by the SLT, and could be the pastoral lead, special educational needs co-ordinator (SENCO) or DSL.

 Your LA appoints personal advisers for young people who become care leavers.